CKs-Technology-News/PrivacyTools/README.md

 ### [Desktop eMail Clients](#desktop-email-clients)
 - [aerc](https://aerc-mail.org/) – Is an email client that runs in your terminal.
 - [alot](https://github.com/pazz/alot) – Terminal-based Mail User Agent.
-- [Alpine](http://alpine.x10host.com/alpine/) – Fast, easy-to-use and Apache-licensed email client based on Pine.
+- [Alpine](https://alpine.x10host.com/alpine/) – Fast, easy-to-use and Apache-licensed email client based on Pine.
+- [Balsa](https://gitlab.gnome.org/GNOME/balsa) – Balsa is an e-mail reader for Gnome desktop environment.
 - [Claws Mail](https://www.claws-mail.org) – An open source email client (and news reader) for Windows and Linux.
 - [Evolution](https://wiki.gnome.org/Apps/Evolution) – A Linux application that provides mail, calendar and address book.
 - [Geary](https://wiki.gnome.org/Apps/Geary) – An email application built around conversations, for Linux.
+- [GNUstep Mail.app](https://www.nongnu.org/gnustep-nonfsf/gnumail/) – An email client for GNUstep.
 - [Himalaya](https://github.com/soywod/himalaya) – A CLI email client written in Rust.
 The aim of Himalaya is to extract the email logic into a simple (yet solid) CLI API that can be used directly from the terminal, from scripts, from UIs… Possibilities are endless!
 - [iRedMail](https://github.com/iredmail/iRedMail) – Full-featured, open source mail server solution for mainstream Linux/BSD distributions.
+- [KMailKMail](https://kontact.kde.org/components/kmail/) – eMail component of Kontact, the integrated personal information manager from KDE.
 - [Kolab Now](https://kolabnow.com/) – Online service providing personal Kolab Groupware on desired level.
 - [Mailfence](https://mailfence.com/) – Secure and private email-suite.
 - [Mailspring](https://github.com/Foundry376/Mailspring) – A fast email client written with Electron and React.
-- [Mutt](http://mutt.org/) – Small but very powerful text-based mail client.
+- [Mutt](https://mutt.org/) – Small but very powerful text-based mail client.
 - [mu/mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html) – Maildir indexer/searcher + emacs mail client and guile bindings.
 - [NeoMutt](https://neomutt.org/) – Command line mail reader (or MUA).
 It's a fork of Mutt with added features.
 - [Notmuchmail](https://notmuchmail.org/) – A fast mail indexer built on top of xapian.
 - [S-nail](https://www.sdaoden.eu/code.html#s-mailx) – S-nail provides a simple and friendly environment for sending and receiving mail.
+- [SnappyMail](https://snappymail.eu/) – Modern, lightweight and fast web-based email client.
+- [Sylpheed](https://sylpheed.sraoss.jp/en/) – A simple, lightweight but featureful, and easy-to-use e-mail client.
 - [Thunderbird](https://www.thunderbird.net) – A free customizable open source email client.
     - [Betterbird](https://www.betterbird.eu/) – A fork of Mozilla Thunderbird with some extra candy in it, you still need to install essential add-ons and tweak the configuration.
     - [Allow HTML Temp](https://addons.thunderbird.net/thunderbird/addon/allow-html-temp/) – Allows to have HTML temporarily enabled (and displayed) in the currently selected message by only one click.
 When switching to another message, it'll be shown automatically again in plain text or simple html mode (according to your settings).
     - [MetaClean](https://addons.thunderbird.net/en-US/thunderbird/addon/metaclean-for-thunderbird/) – Removes metadata and hidden data in email attachments preventing the leakage of confidential information that occurs in this type of communication and avoiding possible economic and reputational damages derived from the malicious use of metadata.
 The add-on is controversial because it uploads every attachment into a Cloud, however an AV usually does the same to check against a reputation database.
     - [Octopus](https://sequoia-pgp.org/blog/2021/12/13/202112-octopus/) – Alternative OpenPGP Back End for Thunderbird.
     - [pgpgeek](https://github.com/pgpgeek/pgpgeek) – Quick & easy PGP encryption / decryption tool using openPGP.js.

 ### [CLI based eMail Clients](#cli-based-email-clients)
 - [Himalaya](https://github.com/soywod/himalaya) – A CLI based Email Client.